 Informants should also ensure they do not put their own safety at risk and HDF discourages whistle-blowers from conducting investigations themselves or publicly disclosing their name if they believe this could have a negative impact on their safety.

-When reporting allegations of wrongdoing please provide the following data:
+When reporting allegations of wrongdoing please provide the following information:

 HDF will treat named and annonymous reports equally.
 Where contact details are provided, HDF will provide feedback to the whistle-blower and take all reasonable measures to ensure that no whistle-blower is subject to retaliation.

-HDF discourages anyone from knowingly sharing false information via the above communication channels.
+HDF discourages anyone from knowingly sharing false information via the above communication channel.

 Who will conduct the investigation?

-Based on the preliminary assessment and discussions with the whistle-blower HDF may decide not to conduct the investigation directly and to refer the case back to its grantees and sub grantees as appropriate.
+Based on the preliminary assessment and discussions with the whistle-blower HDF may decide not to conduct the investigation directly and to refer the case back to the fund recipient as appropriate.

 HDF will investigate the case directly when:

-HDF is committed to responding appropriately and effectively to all allegations and suspicions of misconduct, both current and historical, through complaint mechanisms that are simple, clear, fair and accessible.
+HDF is committed to responding appropriately and effectively to all allegations and suspicions of misconduct, both current and historical.

 Where appropriate and applicable HDF will: